MariusVinaschi/Auto-Scan/README.md

 # Auto Scan

-AutoScan is a WebApp that uses Flask API and MongoDB.
-This app launches a Nmap scan and depending on the open ports, the App will start some Auxiliary Module.
+AutoScan is a WebApp that uses FlaskAPI/FastAPI and MongoDB.
+This app will start several tools to pentest Active Directory.
 The results will be shown on the WebApp.

 ## Interface :